What is a Delegation?

 - register a complaint

-- bring Council up to date on a project, idea, or concept; or
+- update council on a project, idea, or concept

-- provide further information on an issue currently before the Council for a decision.
+- provide further information on an issue currently before council for a decision

 Appearing Before Council as a Delegation